kubernetes/minikube/docs/contributors/adding_driver.md

 First of all, before started, you need to understand your driver in terms of:

 - Which operating system is your driver running on?
-- Is your driver builtin the minikube binary or triggerred through RPC?
+- Is your driver builtin the minikube binary or triggered through RPC?
 - How to translate minikube config to driver config?
 - If builtin, how to instantiate the driver instance?